-- The Secretaries will direct their boards, departments, and offices to establish and cooperatively participate in the Monitoring Council for improving integration and coordination of water quality and related ecosystem monitoring, assessment, and reporting. - The Secretaries will establish policies and procedures to ensure that water quality improvement projects, including bond-funded grant projects financed by the state, include the ability to track project effectiveness with respect to specific water quality and ecosystem health.
+- 1. The Secretaries will direct their boards, departments, and offices to establish and cooperatively participate in the Monitoring Council for improving integration and coordination of water quality and related ecosystem monitoring, assessment, and reporting. - 2.
+The Secretaries will establish policies and procedures to ensure that water quality improvement projects, including bond-funded grant projects financed by the state, include the ability to track project effectiveness with respect to specific water quality and ecosystem health.

 The Monitoring Council is poised to help guide implementation wherever possible, but lacks direct authority to implement the comprehensive monitoring program strategy.
 Clearly, the responsibility for implementing the strategy falls to the California Environmental Protection Agency and the California Natural Resources Agency, including the allocation of necessary resources.
 Agency action is vital to the success of this strategy.
 High-level management support will be needed, including broad-based organizational involvement and conflict resolution.
-In terms of funding, it is apparent that seed money is needed to prompt coordination (i.e., workgroup formation) and to fund initial portal development and the underlying data management infrastructure.
+In terms of On funding, it has become apparent that seed money is needed to promptget coordination geing-(i.e., workgroup formation) and to fund initial portal development and the underlying data management infrastructure.
 To date, such funding has largely been provided by SWAMP and the U.S. Environmental Protection Agency (USEPA).
-A broader funding base is needed to sustain this effort.
+A similar funding commitment is needed from organizations within the Natural Resources Agency.